pnminh/aws-solutions-architect-associate-notes-SAAC03/CheatSheet.md

   * *Redshift* is a columnar data warehouse that you can use for complex querying across petabytes of structured data.
 It's _not serverless_, it uses EC2 instances that must be running.
-Use *Amazon RedShift Spectrum* to query data from S3 using a RedShift cluster for massive parallelism
+Use *Amazon RedShift Spectrum* to query data from S3 using a RedShift cluster for massive parallelism, note this is not standalone serverless service like Athena and requires Redshift cluster to be available.
+It provides `serverless query processing`
     * *Aqua for RedShift*: Hardware cache for Redshift.
         10x query performance.
 Low cost.
 Easy to deploy.
   * *Athena* is a serverless (aka inexpensive) solution to do SQL